Community Greening Program

 - Design drawings for three Green Streets in climate-vulnerable neighborhoods

-Two different paid roles for residents, Ambassadors and Core Team Members, will support community outreach for this project.
+Two different paid roles for residents, Ambassadors and Core Team Members, support community outreach for this project.
 Ambassadors will be giving presentations about the project to local organizations, attending community events, and reporting feedback captured during conversations with community members to the Core Team Members.
 The Core Team of residents will review draft materials and assist the City in planning projects and engagement.